 All the tights in this guide include a drawstring waistband, which is particularly useful since so many of them accommodate a rather large amount of storage.
-With the looser tights in this guide, like Patagonia Endless Run Tights and the Arc’teryx Trino SL Tight, even when empty, I needed to tighten and cinch the drawstring to keep them from sagging.
+With the looser tights in this guide, like Patagonia Endless Run Tights, even when empty, I needed to tighten and cinch the drawstring to keep them from sagging.

-Waistbands on running tights can be particularly bothersome, because the drawstring can be irritating against the skin.
-Many of the tights drawstrings in this guide were indeed a little irritating, but with some repositioning or tucking in your shirt, the problem is mostly alleviated.
+Waistbands on running tights can be particularly bothersome because the drawstring can be irritating against the skin.
+Many of the drawstrings in this guide were indeed a little irritating, but with some repositioning or tucking in your shirt, the problem is mostly alleviated.
 Patagonia gets extra credit for addressing this issue.
-Their running tights — and shorts as well — have a drawstring on the outside of the waistband, completely eliminating that rubbing effect.
+Their running tights and shorts have a drawstring on the outside of the waistband, completely eliminating that rubbing effect.

 Men’s tights don’t vary much in the size of their waistband and generally have a low-set waist, unlike the common higher waist on women’s apparel.
-Men’s tights sit middle to low on the hips, very similar to a running short.
+Men’s tights sit middle to low on the hips, very similar to running shorts.

-Four of the seven tights in this guide have two deep hip pockets, and they’re a much appreciated feature.
-I don’t normally run with my phone, but for the sake of testing, I tried each of these hip pockets for phone compatibility and they are all excellent, even for a plus-sized iPhone.
+Almost all of the tights included in this guide have two deep hip pockets, which is a much-appreciated feature.
+I don’t normally run with my phone, but for the sake of testing, I tried each of these hip pockets for phone compatibility, and they are all excellent, even for a plus-sized iPhone.

-What’s more useful to me, was using these pockets for storing a jacket and food.
+What’s more useful to me was using these pockets for storing a jacket and food.
 Consider the size of a large iPhone, and extrapolate out the similar-sized accessories that these pockets can accommodate.
-For example, I would take a Patagonia Houdini Jacket and a sub-16-ounce soft bottle, and want a place to store my gloves, hat, and fuel.
+For example, I would take a Patagonia Houdini Jacket and a sub-16-ounce soft bottle and want a place to store my gloves, hat, and fuel.
+I can take all of these in the rabbit Pocket Tightz.
 Many of the tights, however, lack a secure zipper pocket for your car key.

-Ankle zips are less common on tights from trail running brands, but several companies do include them.
-This is an especially useful feature when pulling tights off over your shoes if you’re using the tights for warming up and then switching to shorts or capris for the majority of your run, or if you’re headed uphill in shorts and need to don pants in more exposed high-altitude terrain.
+Ankle zips are less common on tights from trail running brands, but several companies do include them, like the rabbit Pocket Tightz.
+This is an especially useful feature when pulling tights off over your shoes if you’re using the tights for warming up and then switching to shorts or capris for the majority of your run or if you’re headed uphill in shorts and need to don pants in more exposed high-altitude terrain.

 Why You Should Trust Us

-This buyer’s guide began with extensive research, where we found about 25 pairs of men’s running tights from reputable trail running brands, along with others more common in road running or athleisure categories.
+This buyer’s guide began with extensive research into the best men’s running tights on the market, where we found about 25 options from reputable trail running brands, along with others more common in road running or athleisure categories.
 To whittle down the list, we looked at the following criteria: price, features, weight, degree of cold protection, style, and comfort.

 When considering cost, we looked at how adaptable the tights were for other active cold-weather sports, where they might be cross utilized.
 As you might expect from trail running brands, their products are advertised as such: what’s great for trail running is also great for cross-country skiing, hiking, or winter climbing.